Photo Essay

 UNTRANSLATABLE

-A photo-montage from three apparently unrelated influences—
+A photomontage created from three (apparently unrelated) influences—

 'The painting . . . dates back to 1875, a period of great enthusiasm for all things Oriental.
 It depicts the dramatic moment immediately after the lethal bite of the serpent.
 The image derives its power from the contrast between the opulent splendour of the queen's garments and her delicate, opaque skin.
 "In this manner, the painter conveys an erotic-lascivious mood, further emphasised by the palpable vulnerability of the body. . .", writes Gerbert Frodl, former Director of the Belvedere.'